 In April 2020 aerial weed control took place, after surveys of nesting islands indicated weeds were growing back - reducing the viability of nesting sites.
-These are monitored as part of a black-fronted tern restoration project between Environment Canterbury and the Department of Conservation.
+These are monitored as part of a Black-fronted tern predator control – Upper Clarence project between Environment Canterbury and the Department of Conservation.

 In an effort to curb the predator population, traps have also been laid every 100m or so along the banks of the river to increase the nesting success of the terns.

-The Clarence riverbed has been degraded throughout its catchment by mammalian predators and weeds which threaten the braided river habitat.
+The Waiau Toa riverbed has been degraded throughout its catchment by mammalian predators and weeds which threaten the braided river habitat.